NicoStraube/NicoStraube/README.md

 Currently I'm attending a vocational high school.
 My biggest interests are computer science and sports.

-Here you can find my projects for school and my private/official ones.
+Here you can find my projects for school and my official ones.

 <br>